dsyer/spring-boot-memory-blog/README.md

 It runs in about 16MB heap, 28MB non-heap as a Spring Boot fat jar.
-As a regular gradle application it's a bit lighter on heap (the cached jars aren't needed) but the same non-heap and there are 30 threads.
+As a regular gradle application it's a bit lighter on heap (the cached jars aren't needed) but uses the same non-heap memory.
+There are 30 threads.
 Interestingly there is no object that is bigger than 300KB (whereas our Spring Boot apps with Tomcat generally have 10 or more objects above that level).